-- If necessary, cook the bacon according to these easy steps.
+- If necessary, cook the bacon according to one of my easy methods listed below.
 When cool enough to handle, cut into chunky, bite-sized pieces.

 - Meanwhile, bring a large pot of salted water to a boil.
 Add the pasta and cook until al dente, according to package instructions.
-Drain the pasta, then place in a large serving bowl.
-(Note: if using gluten-free pasta, rinse it a little first, as it may become starchy.)
+Drain the pasta in a colander, then rinse under cold water to stop its cooking.
+Shake off as much water as possible, then place it in a large serving bowl.

 - In a small bowl or measuring cup, whisk together the ranch dressing: Greek yogurt, milk, olive oil, garlic powder, black pepper, onion powder, dillweed, salt, cayenne pepper, and Worcestershire.
 Pour over the noodles, then toss to coat.